10 Things to Do When You Find Out You’re Pregnant

 - Stop using products that contain toxic chemicals.
 Especially look out for BPA and phthalates, which are chemicals often found in food, food packaging, drink cans, cosmetics, perfume, air fresheners, and soft plastics (e.g. shower curtains or children’s toys).
 Research shows that these types of chemicals found in plastics and other man-made goods are linked to health risks in fetuses and infants.

 - Calculate your due date.
 March of Dimes has a free and easy calculator to help you know how far along you are and estimate your expected due date.
 Of course, every pregnancy is unique, and most babies arrive sooner or later than expected.
 Always talk to your doctor about your due date.

 - Rethink your diet.
 Now is the time to cut down on caffeine, cut out booze altogether, and start nourishing yourself with what your body really needs.
-Read What To Eat When You’re Pregnant to get weekly descriptions of what's happening in your body and learn how certain foods contribute to the development of a healthy and happy baby.

 - Get moving!
 The American College of Obstetricians and Gynecologists (ACOG) recommends at least two and a half hours of moderate-intensity aerobic activity every week during pregnancy.
 Moderate intensity means you are moving enough to raise your heart rate and start sweating.
 Try brisk walking, gardening, yoga, or swimming.
 Your doctor may recommend avoiding hot yoga, contact sports, downhill snow skiing, water skiing, and/or scuba diving.